Code-Institute-Submissions/TheresLundqvist-The-Yoga-Studio_NovResub/README.md

 ## **Bugs**

 * When I deployed my project to Github pages I discovered my project was broken, the links to the other files (CSS, blog and gallery) dit not work.
-* I discovered this was because I had used aboulte file paths such as this in my code
-* When I removed the / from the start of the path the problem was fixed.
+I discovered this was because I had used absolute file paths in my code.
+When I removed the / from the start of the path the problem was fixed.

 ---

 ## **Validator testing**

 * HTML

-Four errors occured for blog page since I used h1-headings on three occations i blog.html, when replaced those errors was resolved.
+Four errors occured for the blog page since I used h1-headings on three occations i blog.html, when I replaced them the errors disapeared.
+One warning in Gallery page due to section without heading,
-One warning in Gallery page due to section without heading, solved that by adding a div element and removing section.
+solved that by adding a div element and removing section.
 From the home page one error remains due to a bug.
 See *unfixed bug section*.
 The errors were fixed and all pages besides the home page passed validation afterwards.

 **Home page**